M. S. Sanjeevi Rao: Early life

+M. S. Sanjeevi Rao was born in a Kapu family in 1929.
 His father was an Indian independence activist.
 He studied electronics and telecommunications at the Imperial College London.

 Career

 After returning to India, he started working at the All India Radio.
 Later, he joined the Defence Research and Development Organisation.
 He was posted at the Electronic and Radar Development Establishment, Bengaluru, and then at the Defence Research Electronics Laboratory, Hyderabad.

-Political Career
+Political career

 Rao entered politics after his father's death.
 He was elected to the Lok Sabha, and later appointed minister in Indira Gandhi's cabinet.

 Personal life

 Rao had two children, including M. M. Pallam Raju.